kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 ```

 1. Setting two properties on the `js-hobbit` object
-2. `aset` mutates the object
+2. `set!` mutates the object

 #### Experiment

-Since the `aget` function supports access of nested properties, it only makes
+Since property access supports nested properties, it only makes
-sense that the the `aset` function would support setting nested properties.
+sense that the the `set!` function would support setting nested properties.
 Use
 the REPL to try to find the correct syntax for setting the following student's
 grade in her Physics class: